Legal Care for Your Business & Product Name

 Trademarks fall into two general categories: marks that identify goods or products (known as trademarks) and marks that identify services (known as service marks).
 Though you may occasionally see this distinction in action, these terms are, in fact, legally interchangeable, and the even more general term—mark—commonly is used to refer to both.
 In this book, we tilt towards the terms “trademark” and “mark” and -seldom use “service mark.”

-Technically speaking, a trademark is any word, design, slogan, sound, or symbol (including nonfunctional unique packaging) that serves to identify a specific product brand—for instance, Xerox (a name for a brand of photocopiers), Just Do It (a slogan for a brand of sport shoes and sportswear), Apple’s apple with a bite missing (a symbol for a brand of computers), and the name Coca-Cola in red cursive lettering (a logo for a brand of soft drink).
+Technically speaking, a trademark is any word, design, slogan, sound, or symbol (including nonfunctional unique packaging) that serves to identify a specific product brand—for instance, Canon (a name for a brand of printers), Just Do It (a slogan for a brand of sport shoes and sportswear), Apple’s apple with a bite missing (a symbol for a brand of computers), and the name Coca-Cola in red cursive lettering (a logo for a brand of soft drink).

-A service mark is any word, phrase, design, or symbol that operates to identify a specific brand of service—for instance, McDonald’s (a name for a brand of fast food service), ACLU (a name for a brand of legal organization), Blockbuster (a name for a brand of video rental service), the U.S. Postal Service’s eagle in profile (a symbol for a brand of package delivery service), CBS’s stylized eye in a circle (a symbol for a brand of television network service), and the Olympic Games’ multicolored interlocking circles (a symbol for a brand of international sporting event).
+A service mark is any word, phrase, design, or symbol that operates to identify a specific brand of service—for instance, McDonald’s (a name for a brand of fast food service), ACLU (a name for a brand of legal organization), Netflix (a name for a brand of video rental service), the U.S. Postal Service’s eagle in profile (a symbol for a brand of package delivery service), CBS’s stylized eye in a circle (a symbol for a brand of television network service), and the Olympic Games’ multicolored interlocking circles (a symbol for a brand of international sporting event).

 In addition to trademarks and service marks, federal trademark law protects two other types of marks—certification marks and collective marks.